 The terms landslide or mudslide refer to the downward movement of large masses of rocks, soil, mud and organic debris.
 Areas with steep slopes, for example mountainous regions, are particularly susceptible to landslide hazards.
 Most landslides are caused by multiple factors that act together to destabilize the slope.

 The primary cause of a landslide is the influence of gravity acting on weakened materials that make up a sloping area of land.
-While some landslides occur slowly over time (e.g., land movement on the order of a few meters per month), the most destructive ones happen suddenly after a triggering event such as heavy rainfall or an earthquake.
+While some landslides occur slowly over time (e.g., land movement on the order of a few meters/yards per month), the most destructive ones happen suddenly after a triggering event such as heavy rainfall or an earthquake.

 Water can trigger landslides and mudslides because it alters the pressure within the slope, which leads to slope instability.
 Consequently, the heavy water-laden slope materials (soil, rock, etc.) will succumb to the forces of gravity.
 Excessive water is thought to be one of the most common triggers for landslides.

 Other factors that weaken slope materials also contribute to the occurrence of landslides.
 These factors include both natural events such as geological weathering and erosion and human-related activities such as deforestation and changes made to the flow of groundwater.
 Destruction of vegetation by droughts, fires, and logging has been associated with increased risk for landslides.

 Landslides are classified according to the type of material that falls and how that material moves downslope.
 For example, there are rock falls, mudslides, and debris flows.
 All of these terms represent a type of landslide.